PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Results Analyses

-While all baselines perform efficiently on a 10-class problem, encryption-based methods become increasingly inefficient as class count grows (Table~\ref{tab:defense_times}). \texttt{PRIVEE-DP} scales near-linearly, with runtime increasing modestly from 0.0016~sec. at 10 classes to 0.1454~sec. at 10,000 classes, making it well suited for large-scale applications.
+While all baselines perform efficiently on a 10-class problem, encryption-based methods become increasingly inefficient as class count grows (Table~\ref{tab:defense_times}). \texttt{PRIVEE-U} scales near-linearly, with runtime increasing modestly from 0.0016~sec. at 10 classes to 0.1454~sec. at 10,000 classes, making it well suited for large-scale applications.
+This makes \texttt{PRIVEE-U} the preferred choice for large-scale problems: it is lightweight, accuracy-preserving, tunably private, and remains highly efficient across class sizes.

-By contrast, OPE incurs moderate overhead: its runtime grows from 0.0172~sec. to 6.954~sec. across the same class range.
-This is acceptable for datasets with up to a few thousand classes, but degrades noticeably at larger scales.
-HE-Top5 is several orders of magnitude slower, with runtimes in minutes, rendering it impractical for high-cardinality settings.

-Rounding and standard DP match \texttt{PRIVEE} in computational efficiency.
-However, Rounding fails to defend against feature inference attacks (FIAs), and DP’s added noise degrades model accuracy, as shown in the next section.

-Overall, \texttt{PRIVEE-DP} is the preferred choice for large-scale problems: it is lightweight, accuracy-preserving, tunably private, and remains highly efficient across class sizes.